biegaj/force-learner/README.md

 It will loop through every line of the wordlist and sort words into keys and values, which will then be displayed on the master form
 \
 \
 You may edit this to your own repository to implement your own words.
-It will loop around words randomly, but in future version I will add recognitions for repeated words.
+It will loop around words randomly, but in a future version I will add recognitions for repeated words.
 This project took approx. 2 hours so there will be bugs.
 ```
 Key: Value
 ```